krotscheck/openrest/content/en/structure/resource-path-patterns.md

 ---
 title: Path Patterns
+description: This section covers rules around paths and resource addressing in API's.
 tags:
   - required
   - paths
+weight: 4
 ---

 This section covers rules around paths used in your API's.
 It ensures that all paths are consistent, easy to understand,